Oswegatchie Conservation Easement

 The 1986 Environmental Quality Bond Act provided funds to purchase 6,737 acres of Forest Preserve in St. Lawrence and Herkimer Counties, and 17,749 acres of contiguous Conservation Easements in the Northeast corner of Lewis County, from Lassiter Properties, Inc. Those lands acquired for Forest Preserve have been added to either the Watson's East Triangle Wild Forest or the Aldrich Pond Wild Forest.
 The lands subject to a conservation easement are now owned by Rayonier Forest Resources LLP.

-- Pubic access across the properties by foot, snowshoes, skis and horses is unrestricted.
+- Pubic access across the properties by foot, snowshoes, skis and horses is allowed.

 - Vehicular use on the easement is allowed only over presently established roads that are marked open to public motor vehicles.
 These roads are not open to public ATV use, though you may encounter ATVs operated by camp lessees.
 No off road use by vehicles is permitted.